pixelpiloten-zz/dockercontrol/README.md

 > dockercontrol info

 Gets a short summary about the runing containers in the docker-composer-file, if name of container is provided as a second argument info about only that running container is printed.

+## Special commands

+> dockercontrol application

+This is a application-command that runs any application inside a container, declare what containers should expose what applications inside the dockercontrol.yml (see example.dockercontrol.yml as base).
+Replace application with whatever program you want + options and attributes.